 *This one-time curriculum fee is required to cover lab materials, specialized equipment maintenance, and transportation that are unique to the applied nature of the concentration.
 The curriculum fee covers the entire two-year course of study for one concentration.
 Any non-TSAS student may be assessed specific course fees, details of which are included in each semester's Time and Room Schedule.
 All fees are subject to change.

 Forest technicians help plan, direct, and operate forestry enterprises.
 Students in the forest technician concentration experience a breadth and depth of instruction.
 They are exposed to the theory and practice of planting, thinning, and other silvicultural operations, including harvesting supervision.
-They learn how to design, lay out, and construct roads and trails; how to map and survey property; how to manage woodlands to improve timber quality and wildlife habitat, and how to conserve soil, water, and other natural resources.
-Graduates work in the wood products-related industries, in public forestland management agencies, with forestry consulting firms or urban tree care companies, and with a range of conservation organizations.
+They learn how to design, lay out, and construct roads and trails; how to map and survey property; how to manage woodlands to improve timber quality and wildlife habitat; how to inventory natural resources and develop a plan for their future management; how to identify and deal with forest health issues; and how to conserve soil, water, and other natural resources.
+Graduates work in wood products-related industries, in public forestland management agencies, with forestry consulting firms, urban tree care companies, and with a range of conservation organizations.
 Graduates can become licensed in New Hampshire to practice forestry on private lands.

 Forestry consultant, forest fire control and use technician, mapping technician, geographic information systems/global positioning systems (GIS/GPS) technician, timber and log buyer, log scaler, lumber grader, sawmill technician, arborist, urban tree care specialist, timber cruiser/forest inventory technician, or forestry equipment/products sales representative.

 First Year, Fall Semester

 |COM||209||Expository Writing and Reading||4|